 Think about how much of your life is spent in the kitchen.
 Between cooking, eating, and cleaning, there are plenty of opportunities to lower your carbon footprint.
 And with the help of the best sustainable kitchen products, you’ll be well on your way to creating less waste.

 While it’s tempting to rush out and replace all of your gadgets in the name of sustainability, it would defeat the purpose.
-Don’t toss out your perfectly functional coffee maker if you can still use it to brew zero waste coffee!
+Don’t toss out your perfectly functional coffee maker if you can still use it to brew waste-free coffee!

-Whether it’s by purchasing plastic-free products, making lifestyle adjustments, or simply by cutting down on meat consumption, our small changes add up to a big impact.
+Whether it’s by purchasing plastic-free products, making lifestyle adjustments, or simply eating less meat, our small changes add up to a big impact.